rostools/r-cubed-intro/paper.md

 teaching the workshop and, based on the feedback from the surveys, the participants do too!

-# Acknowledgements
+# Acknowledgments

 We want to specifically thank the [Danish Diabetes Academy](https://www.danishdiabetesacademy.dk/) for hosting, organizing, and providing a space to build and grow this workshop.
 We also thank the instructors and helpers of the first version of the workshop (João Santiago, Anna Schritz, Omar Silverman) for their early feedback during the first iteration.